abhijeet1069/DBMS/notes/2-intro-sql.md

 ## Group by

 Multiple columns in GROUP BY = group by 1st, then inside that group, group by 2nd, then 3rd, etc.

+## Aggregate Functions

+- COUNT(*), COUNT(column) : Counts number of rows in the group
+- MIN(column) : Smallest numerical value in the specified column
+- MAX(column) : Largest numerical value in the specified column
+- AVG(column) : Average numerical value in the specified column
+- SUM(column) : Largest numerical value in the specified column